BICLab/Int2Spike/README.md

 ## About Int2Spike

-Inspired by biological computing mechanisms, MetaLA proposes a spike encoding strategy based on low-power features and sparse event-driven mechanisms.
+Inspired by biological computing mechanisms, we proposes a spike encoding strategy based on low-power features and sparse event-driven mechanisms.
 The strategy is realized through a two-step decoupling process: floating-point to integer to spike.
 In the first step, continuous membrane potential is quantized into integer spike counts, combined with a directed sparsity method; in the second step, spike counts are encoded into sparse spike sequences through temporal expansion.

 We provide three spike encoding methods:
 - Binary Spike Encoding (0/1)